Cognitive dissonance: Effort justification

 The results indicated that when the decision is meaningful to the person deciding value, the likely rating is based on their attitudes (positive, neutral or negative) towards the name and towards the painting in question.
 The participants also were asked to rate some of the objects twice and believed that, at session's end, they would receive two of the paintings they had positively rated.
 The results indicated a great increase in the positive attitude of the participant towards the liked pair of things, whilst also increasing the negative attitude towards the disliked pair of things.
 The double-ratings of pairs of things, towards which the rating participant had a neutral attitude, showed no changes during the rating period.
 The existing attitudes of the participant were reinforced during the rating period and the participants experienced cognitive dissonance when confronted by a liked-name paired with a disliked-painting.

+In the study, Does effort increase or decrease reward validation?
+Considerations from cognitive dissonance theory (2024), the authors discovered that effort justification and effort discounting may determine the amount of reward valuation a person feels after completing a task.
+Effort justification is the term used for high efforts leading to high rewards.
+Effort discounting is the term used for high efforts leading to low rewards.
+These terms relate to Cognitive Dissonance because humans enjoy controlling the efforts that may lead to rewards.
+This study determined that having high control can lead to higher efforts, leading to higher rewards.
+Similarly, having low control can lead to higher efforts yet lower rewards.
+These results indicate that humans seek highly controllable situations and actions to receive rewards for their efforts.
+The ability to control one's actions is crucial for eliminating the effects of Cognitive Dissonance.
+It is also essential in the process of decision-making without any influence, whether positive or negative, from others.